esmero/nlpserver-fasttext/README.md

 The server is simple to set up and easy to integrate with your programming language of choice.

+## DigitalDogsbody Fork
+This fork adds a second language prediction service, using the [FastText](https://fasttext.cc/) library, in support of the fantastic work of [The Archipelago Team](https://github.com/esmero).

+An extra endpoint has been added at `/fasttext` and is documented below.
+Additionally, the web interface, requirements file and license file have been updated.
+Everything else is left as upstream and the extra functionality of this fork is only for the Python version herein - ports to the PHP and Laravel versions are welcome :-)

 ## PHP & Laravel clients
 A PHP library and a Laraval package is available:
 * https://github.com/web64/php-nlp-client